International Admission > Apply to DePaul > Types of Admission > Freshman

 If your English proficiency scores are below the minimum requirement, you might be considered for

 Conditional Admission.
-Conditional admission can be offered to students that meet the academic qualifications for admission, but whose English proficiency, as measured by the IELTS or TOEFL, is lower than admission requirements.
+Conditional admission can be offered to students that meet the academic qualifications for admission, but whose English proficiency is lower than admission requirements.

 Freshman applicants for the Fall, Winter and Spring terms are automatically considered for academic scholarships based on their academic record at the time of admission.
 Scholarships range from $10,000 - $24,000 per year and are renewable for three additional years.
 DePaul does not offer need-based scholarships to international students.